TorchAblaze/AnimalShelter.Solution/README.md

 - POST `/api/animals`: creates a new instance of the animal class
 - PUT `/api/animals`: updates or edits an animal instance
 - DELETE `/api/animals`: deletes an animal

+## Swagger
+To explore the AnimalShelter API with Swagger:
+- Run the command `dotnet run` in the `Shelter` directory in your terminal
+- Input the URL: http://localhost:5000/index.html in your preferred browser

 ## Known Bugs